Vinland Saga (manga): Critical reception

 Following the end of the first story arc, critics were surprised by Thorfinn's quieter personality and noted that despite his life as a slave, the plot manages to make his life with other slaves interesting.
 The romantic relationship between Thorfinn and Gugrid surprised Manga News, though they still appreciated the handling of their wedding ceremony, which gave the narrative a lighter tone for a famously dark series.
 Manga Sanctuary agreed, finding Thorfinn to live up to his father's legacy during his quest while finding his newfound family appealing, not only including his wife Gudrid, but also his adopted son who often defends him.

 In regards to the art, Silverman initially felt it was "a bit generic shounen", but praised the improvement of the art during the Slave arc.
 The panel composition, realistically barbaric violence, and attention to detail in constructing the setting were highlighted and compared with those found in Kentaro Miura's long-running series Berserk.
 The return of action scenes in the Merchant arc was praised by Manga News for showing how detailed Yukimura's art can be.

 Other manga authors have commented on Vinland Saga.
 Attack on Titan author Hajime Isayama said that Thorfinn is his favorite character from Vinland Saga due to his humanity and guilt.
 In particular, he enjoyed how the manga went from the action story to a calmer take when Thorfinn becomes a slave as it helps him to form a notable character arc when he lets go of his violent days in favor of a redemption quest.
 Writer Hiroshi Seko believes Thorfinn's age and role in a story of Vikings to be one of the best reasons for the series' popularity.
 Golden Kamuy artist Satoru Noda praised Yukimura's artwork for how the manga already starts depicting Nordic elements alongside backgrounds.
 In regards to characters, Noda particularly enjoyed Askeladd due to his notable skills as well as cruel, and merciless traits.

 Yukimura recalls receiving several negative responses from the fans after the ending of the first story arc as Thorfinn is no longer portrayed as a Viking and instead spends the time farming.
-The author apologized to the readers for such change but he still finds it impossible to return the series to its violent topics; Instead, Yukimura told the fanbase to consider the manga Attack on Titan for its focus on violence.
+He apologized to the readers for such change, but he still finds it impossible to return the series to its violent topics, so he told the fanbase to consider the manga Attack on Titan for its focus on violence.